robvanderleek/ghmeister/docs/index.md

 ---

-GitHub Meister is a GitHub terminal client that tries to be a **simple**, yet **productive** tool for commen GitHub tasks and automations.
+GitHub Meister is a GitHub terminal client that aims to be a **simple**, yet **productive** tool for commen GitHub tasks and automations.

 Core features: